A2Z-Studios/A2Z-Studios/README.md

--  Hey hey, this is @A2Z-Studios-- an art engineering business, or you can call me Aryii Zii ("R-ee Z")
+-  Hey hey, this is @A2Z-Studios-- an art engineering biz, or you can call me Aryii Zii ("R-ee Z")
 - 👀 I’m interested in sustainable mixed media visual arts, graphic design, UI design, AutoCAD and 3D Printing
 - 🌱 I’m currently learning frontend web development & more Solidworks design
 - 💞️ I’m looking to collaborate on any FUN projects!